vanvalenlab/kiosk-redis-consumer/README.md

 Consumers call the `_consume` method to consume each item it finds in the queue.
 This method must be implemented for every consumer.

+The quickest way to get a custom consumer up and running is to:

+1. Add a new file for the consumer: `redis_consumer/consumers/my_new_consumer.py`
-The quickest way to get a custom consumer up and running is to inherit from `redis_consumer.consumers.ImageFileConsumer` ([docs](https://deepcell-kiosk.readthedocs.io/projects/kiosk-redis-consumer/en/master/redis_consumer.consumers.html)), which uses the `preprocess`, `predict`, and `postprocess` methods to easily process data with the model.
+2. Create a new class, inheriting from `TensorFlowServingConsumer` ([docs](https://deepcell-kiosk.readthedocs.io/projects/kiosk-redis-consumer/en/master/redis_consumer.consumers.html)), which uses the `preprocess`, `predict`, and `postprocess` methods to easily process data with the model.
+3. Implement the `_consume` method, which should download the data, run inference on the data, save and upload the results, and finish the job by updating the Redis fields.
+4. Import the new consumer in <tt><a href="https://github.com/vanvalenlab/kiosk-redis-consumer/blob/master/redis_consumer/consumers/__init__.py">redis_consumer/consumers/\_\_init\_\_.py</a></tt> and add it to the `CONSUMERS` dictionary with a correponding queue type (`queue_name`).
+The script <tt><a href="https://github.com/vanvalenlab/kiosk-redis-consumer/blob/master/consume-redis-events.py">consume-redis-events.py</a></tt> will load the consumer class based on the `CONSUMER_TYPE`.

 See below for a basic implementation of `_consume()` making use of the methods inherited from `ImageFileConsumer`:

 ```python